lohithsubramanya/Ad_Recommendation_Engine/README.md

 * ad : Group names (40 groups)

+## The dataset has 2115 rows and 7 columns

 Objective :

 1. Identify 5 best ad groups and justify the metric chosen.